Murray & Roberts: Company history

 The 15-year period between 1980 and 1994 brought significant change to the shareholding and business make-up of Murray & Roberts.
-In 1984, The Murray Trusts entered a shareholder and voting pool agreement with Sanlam that controlled more than 50% of the issued shares of Murray & Roberts.
+In 1984, The Murray Trusts entered a shareholder and voting pool agreement with Sanlam that controlled more than 70% of the issued shares of Murray & Roberts.
 By 1989, Sanlam had placed its shares into its industrial investment subsidiary Sankorp, which in turn took singular control of the company through the voting pool agreement, influencing board appointments and strategy.
 Over the period 1990 to 1994, numerous industrial businesses from elsewhere in the Sankorp stable were sold into Murray & Roberts, paid for through the issue of new shares.

-By 1995 Sanlam had reduced its shareholding below 35%, a new executive leadership was in place and euphoria around South Africa's new democracy including the promise offered by the Reconstruction and Development Programme.
+By 1995 Sanlam had reduced its shareholding below 40%, a new executive leadership was in place and euphoria around South Africa's new democracy including the promise offered by the Reconstruction and Development Programme.
 Five contracting activities had reduced to less than 30% of group business with the major contributors being cement, tyres and transport.

-In June 2000 management aimed to transform Murray & Roberts fundamentally over a five-year period to 30 June 2005 by expanding the company into emerging markets.
+In June 2000, management aimed to transform Murray & Roberts fundamentally over a five-year period to 30 June 2005 by expanding the company into emerging markets.

-Over the decade from 2000 to 2010, Murray & Roberts experienced significant growth: the project order book increased exponentially to R42 billion and revenues quadrupled to R32 billion.
-This period in the Group's history was strongly characterised by the lead up to the 2010 Soccer World Cup and the infrastructure investment programme launched by the South African Government to replace ageing infrastructure and prepare South Africa for the largest international event ever hosted on the African continent.
+Over the decade from 2000 to 2010, Murray & Roberts experienced significant growth: the project order book increased exponentially to R44 billion and revenues quadrupled to R34 billion.
+This period in the Group's history was strongly characterised by the lead up to the 2010 FIFA World Cup and the infrastructure investment programme launched by the South African Government to replace ageing infrastructure and prepare South Africa for the largest international event ever hosted on the African continent.
 It was also a time of global expansion as demand for mining, energy and transport infrastructure increased.

-In the last decade from 2010 to 2021, the Group has been reshaped into a multinational engineering and construction group, with a substantial global footprint.
-Limited investment in the South African economy over many years have spurred this shift.

-The Group's international scope now includes market sectors with robust fixed capital investment fundamentals.
-These market sectors will benefit from substantial stimulus earmarked for infrastructure-led economic recovery, which also seeks to sustainably meet the needs of a growing and urbanising global population.
-The resources, industrial, energy, water and specialised infrastructure sectors present the best opportunities for growth, diversification and differentiation for our business platforms, as specialist contractors in their regions.

-Over the next three years, Murray & Roberts expects the majority of the Group's revenue to be derived from its two international business platforms, which have established credible positions in regions and sectors with sustainable growth prospects.